SiFi-CC/readout_comparison_analysis/README.md

 klaus6b_resolution.C: Generates the ADC and time resolution histograms for at most eight fibers.
 Also generates the time interval between subsequent hits in a channel for deadtime studies.

+citiroc_channel_mapping.c Creates a 2d histogram (or a list of histograms for multiple runs) where channels attached to the same fiber can be deduced by visual inspection.